My name is Jonny Perl and I am a web developer and family history enthusiast based in London, UK.

-OK - clearly my spreadsheet skills are lacking somewhat, but this wasn't very fun to use, and as I began to test more relatives, I realised I needed something that would be easier to set up, edit and maintain.
+Yes, I acknowledge that my spreadsheet skills are somewhat lacking, but this wasn't very fun to use, and as I began to test more relatives, I realised I needed something that would be easier to set up, edit and maintain.

 So I built DNA Painter.
 I hope you'll find it useful.
 So far it has helped me a lot, and has also grown beyond my expectations.
-As a beta site I'm sure not everything is perfect, and am very grateful for all feedback.
+As you can imagine with a one-person development team, not everything is perfect, so I'm very grateful for all feedback.
 If you have any questions or suggestions please get in touch via email (firstname.lastname@example.org) or twitter (@dnapainter) or via the dedicated DNA Painter user group on Facebook.

 For feature updates please 'like' the DNA Painter page on Facebook.

 DNA Painter won the grand prize in the DNA Innovation contest at Rootstech 2018 in Salt Lake City, UT.